LateJune/on-demand/notes.md

 6) Unmount the share

 7) ssh tunnel vnc from external host to home network
-	- open vncviewer on 0.0.0.0:5900 on home workstation
+	- open vncviewer on 127.0.0.1:5900 on home workstation
 	- box is opened from paused state
+	- new file watcher on shared folder

 8) Perfrom analysis scripts
 	- open process hacker